wanderdust/newsletter/content/posts/postgres_replication/index.md

 # Handling Failover

-One of the main advantages of replicated systems is the ability to handle situations where one or more of the replicas go down, and being able to still serve requests to the user from the remaining replicas.
+One of the main advantages of replicated systems is the ability to serve requests, even when one or more of the replicas go down.

 This is also known as availability, which means that if part of the system goes down, you are still capable of serving data to the user.
 Replicated systems also ensure there is no data loss when some of the replicas go down.

 If you remember from the previous section, all the writes in postgres have to go through the leader replica, which creates a single point of failure for write operations.
 If the leader goes down, we will no longer be able to serve write requests.
-Users will only be able to run read operations from the read only replicas.
+Users will only be able to run read operations from the follower replicas.
+Which means write operations won't be availabe until the leader comes back up.

-There are different ways to approach this problem.
-Postgres does not provide the functionality to identify and handle failures on the leader.
-So the default behaviour if the leader fails would be that users are unable to run write operations until the leader is back online.
-Users will still be able to run read operations from the follower replicas.

 A possible approach to handle such sutiuations is to have a standby server that can take over the leader duties when it goes down.
 For example, one of the follower replicas could be promoted to a leader when the current leader fails.
-This is how other systems like dynamoDB or Kafka handle these situations.
-However this is not built into Postgres by default which adds additional complexity: If the leader server fails and the standby server becomes the new leader, and then the old leader restarts, you must have a mechanism for informing the old leader that it is no longer in charge.
+This is how other systems like dynamoDB or Kafka handle these situations, but it is not part of Postgres by default.
+There are third party tools that can be used to implement this functionality, but it adds an additional layer of complexity to your system.
+For example, if the leader server fails and the standby server becomes the new leader, and then the old leader comes back to life, you must have a mechanism for informing the old leader that it is no longer in charge.
 This is necessary to avoid situations where both systems think they are the leader, which will lead to confusion and ultimately data loss.

-Postgres does not provide out of the box functionality to identify a failure on the leader and deal with it, for this we’d need to use a third party tool.

-# Updating the replicas
+# Sync vs Async replication

 An important aspect of a replicated system is whether the replication process happens synchronously or asynchronously.

 With synchronous replication, when the leader is updated with a write operation, the transaction is not marked as complete until all the replicas have acknowledged the update.

 The main advantage is that all replicas will always be synced with up-to-date data.
 Multiple users, querying different replicas will always get the same results.

 The downside is that write operations will be slower, since we need to wait until all replicas have acknowledged the update.
 Communication between replicas goes through the network, which means that if we have networking issues the write operation can be slow.
 In the worst case, if one of the reader replicas is down, we will need to get until is reboots, which could take a long time.

 Slow writes will block further writes, which can cause issues if we deal with a high volume of write operations.

 (diagram)

 Asynchronous replication does not wait for the replicas to acknoweledge the updates.
 As soon as the update happens in the leader replica, it returns a succesful answer to the client.
 The replicas are then updated synchronously.

 The main advantage of this approach is that the leader does not have to wait, meaning that writes are a lot faster.
 This can be required for transactional systems with a high volume of writes.

 The main dowsnside is that users querying the same data, could potentially be getting outdated results.
 For example, if a user queries the leader and another user queries the follower replica, the second user might be looking at outdadet results.

 (diagram)